bdusell/jitsu/README.md

 In order to generate certain configuration files which are external to PHP (`.htaccess`, `ini.php`, `robots.txt`), Phrame leverages an executable script, `run.php`, to create them dynamically using the project's configuration settings.
-The `Makefile` included under `demo/` defines rules for creating these files from templates which reside under `demo/src/php/templates/`.
+A `Makefile` can be used to create these files from templates, which reside under `demo/src/php/templates/`.

 The example project also includes configuation files for the build tools Bower and GulpJS.
 The example gulpfile is used to concatenate and minify